MicrosoftDocs/dynamics-365-ai/ai-docs/sales/monitor-call-insight-processing.md

 ---
-title: "Monitor the call and insight processing | MicrosoftDocs"
+title: "Monitor call and insight processing (Sales Insights) | MicrosoftDocs"
 description: "Monitor the processing status of call to verify the call is processed successfully or an error is occurred." ms.date: 04/09/2020 ms.topic: article